National Science Foundation

 Grant in 2021

 Kaleido, Inc. is a developer of a cloud-based blockchain platform that simplifies the creation and management of enterprise private blockchain networks.
-Based in Raleigh, North Carolina, the company offers a versatile platform that supports various protocols, including Ethereum, Polygon Edge, and Hyperledger, allowing organizations to build multi-region and multi-cloud blockchain networks.
-Kaleido's services include features such as token transfer, identity management, document storage, and integrated analytics, all designed to meet the rigorous demands of regulated industries.
-The platform ensures high availability and disaster recovery, achieving 99.99% uptime over the past four years, and is certified for security and compliance.
-Kaleido serves a diverse clientele, ranging from web3 startups to large enterprises, facilitating the adoption of digital asset technologies and the digitization of critical business processes across sectors such as finance, healthcare, insurance, and supply chains.
+Founded in 2005 and based in Raleigh, North Carolina, the company provides a versatile platform that supports multiple blockchain protocols, including Ethereum, Polygon Edge, and Hyperledger Fabric.
+Kaleido's services encompass features such as token transfer, token swap, document storage, and identity management, ensuring compliance and scalability for enterprises in regulated industries.
+The platform is designed for high availability and disaster recovery, boasting a 99.99% uptime over the past four years.
+With its focus on simplifying the adoption of blockchain and digital asset technologies, Kaleido serves a diverse array of sectors, including finance, healthcare, and supply chain management, helping organizations accelerate their digital transformation efforts.

 Gradient Medical